 Numbers and structure

-The legislation does not contain a specific threshold for the appointment of workers’ health and safety representatives or the number that should be appointed in larger workplaces.
-It says only that one or more should be chosen, when “a sufficient number of workers are employed.
-In practice the Occupational Health and Safety Authority in Malta will normally expect a workers’ health and safety representative to be chosen in workplaces with 10 or more employees.
-In smaller companies, the employer should inform and consult employees directly on health and safety issues.
+In practice, in the past, the Occupational Health and Safety Authority normally expected a workers’ health and safety representative to be chosen in workplaces with 10 or more employees.
+In smaller companies, the employer was expected to inform and consult employees directly on health and safety issues.

 Tasks and rights